Call to Artists

 “If they don’t give you a seat at the table, bring a folding chair.” – Shirley Chisholm

 This iconic quote, from former U.S. Congresswoman Shirley Chisholm and the first woman of color candidate for U.S. President, is the inspiration for an exhibit called “A Seat at the Table” at the Edward M. Kennedy Institute for the United States Senate.
 At the heart of the exhibit will be artists’ interpretations of the journeys to the table of prominent legislators and activists, both historical and contemporary.
 These featured individuals have been chosen as examples of how people are the agents of inclusion in democracy.
 The Institute seeks twenty (20) artists to take on this challenge.

-Artists wishing to apply should submit a statement of how they would approach this project and four images of previous work by January 1, 2019 at noon.
+Artists wishing to apply should submit a statement of how they would approach this project and four images of previous work by February 1, 2019 at 12 p.m.
 Click the button below to view the form.
 The artists will be chosen by a jury panel.

 Click here to SUBMIT